Mastering Marketing Approval Management: 5 Best Practices for an Efficient Approval Process

 BEST PRACTICE:

 - Create an approvals matrix and store it in a centralised location so that who approves what is clear to all.
+Or adopt software like Admation that allows you to set up approval tiers and templates.

 - Keep it updated.
 Marketing team members tend to turn over fairly quickly.